William (1797 ship): Fate

 A second report named the captors as L'Orient, of 14 guns, and Dromedario, of 22 guns.
 The captured vessels arrived in the River Plate before 12 November.
 William arrived at Montevideo with only two enslaved people.

 Spanish records report that in June 1805, Viceroy Sobremonte, of Argentina, issued two letters of marque, one for Dolores (24 guns), Currand, master, and Berro y Errasquin, owner, and one for Dromedario (20 guns), Hippolito Mordel, master, and Canuerso y Masini, owner.
 The two sailed for the African coast, looking to capture enslaving ships.
 In three months of cruising Dolores captured three ships and one brig, carrying a total 600 enslaved people.
 Dromedario captured five ships, carrying a total of 500 enslaved people.

-In 1805, 30 British slave ships were lost.
+In 1805, 30 British enslaving ships were lost.
 Thirteen were lost on the coast of Africa.
 During the period 1793 to 1807, war, rather than maritime hazards or slave resistance, was the greatest cause of vessel losses among British slave vessels.